Quick Start Guide - Using Remote Tools with Splashtop

 What End Users Will See

-After installation, macOS will prompt the user to approve permissions:
+After installation, macOS prompts the user to approve permissions:

 1. Screen Recording prompt appears